SanchesS/map-advices/README.md

 # map-advices

 Prototype web application for exploring companies.
-The project currently contains a minimal Express setup that serves a **Hello World** page.
-This provides a starting point that can be accessed from a phone or desktop browser.
+The application now displays a [MapGL](https://docs.2gis.com/en/mapgl) map of Moscow with 50 random markers representing mock company names.
+It can be accessed from a phone or desktop browser and serves as a starting point for further development.

 ## Requirements